JaimeFine/Coding_Challenges/string_to_integer/README.md

 - 0 <= s.length <= 200
 - s consists of English letters (lower-case and upper-case), digits (0-9), ' ', '+', '-', and '.'.

+---

+*I spent about 20 mins on this quiz...*